LBHackney-IT/Data-Platform-Playbook/docs/playbook/ingesting-data/011-ingesting-api-data-2.md

 ## Introduction
 This is a guide for ingesting data from an API using [AWS Lambda](https://aws.amazon.com/lambda/), into the Data Platform

 This guide does not cover how to write a Python script to call data from an API.
-Example script used for Vonage here [link to your script].
+Example script used for Vonage [here](https://github.com/LBHackney-IT/Data-Platform/blob/main/lambdas/vonage_api_ingestion/main.py )

 Here are the major sections to this guide
 * Writing the code for the Data Platform